Common Ideal Boiler Problems & Repair Advice

 Need a boiler repair?

-When you hear the boiler attempt to ignite 3 times it will then go into ‘boiler lockout’, which basically means that the boiler has shut down.
+When Ideal boilers attempt but fail to ignite 3 times, they’ll lockout.
+This basically means that the boiler has shut down.
 If you’re unsure, an orange light will display on the boiler.

 If nothing is appearing on the boiler display then that suggests there’s no power to the boiler.
 If there is, it’s then likely to mean that a component within the boiler may have failed, which an engineer will be needed for.